 Once the desired look is reaching on the side of your cake smooth out the top of the cake.
 Place your frosted cake back into cold storage (fridge for 20 minutes OR freezer for 5 minutes).
 While your cake is chilling.
 You can prep you chocolate drip.
 For this you will need 3:1 mix of white chocolate melts and heavy cream.
 Place in a microwave safe bowl and heat in 20 second intervals, stirring until well incorporated.
 Pour into squeeze bottle and allow to cool for about 2 minutes.
 Shake the bottle well.
 Line up your squeeze bottle with the edge of the cake and using the turn table place chocolate drip slowly as you turn the cake.
 Fill the top of the cake and smooth over the chocolate for complete coverage.

 I like to allow a few minutes fo the chocolate to set before decorating with a variety of bulk candies and sprinkles and macarons.
 Cake can be placed in the fridge overnight if needed.
 Place your cake topper prior to presenting cake.

 Baby Shark Birthday Party: Party Favors

 Something I have learned after a handful of kids parties, the goodie bags are SUPER important to the kids at the party.
 They are actually a primary focus.
 So making those fun was high on my list.
 Using the cute thank you tags that came with our invites and raffia ribbon I filled white gable boxes with all the goodies.
-Here is what was included in our baby shark party favors: shark sticker sheets, mini squirty sharks, shark candy bracelets, mini bubbles, and sticky sharks.
+Here is what was included in our baby shark party favors: shark sticker sheets, NEW BABY SHARK STICKER SHEETS now available, mini squirty sharks, shark candy bracelets, mini bubbles, and sticky sharks.